![]() |

 |

-Michael And here are some English abbreviations that have emerged in the internet age, which you probably don't know if you're not very familiar with the internet.
+Michael And here are some acronyms that have emerged in the internet age, which you probably don't know if you're not very familiar with the internet.
 These acronyms are mainly used in chat sessions, but they also frequently appear in emails.

-YMMV stands for "Your mileage might vary" ("Ihr Kilometerstand ist vielleicht unterschiedlich").
+YMMV stands for "Your mileage might vary".
 For example, when recommending a tactic that has led to success, but you want to express that the outcome might be different if the person seeking advice tries it themselves, you say YMMV.
 The "mileage" is not meant literally, but rather represents a kind of "end result."
-For instance, if you have successfully negotiated a lower price in a store using sophisticated methods and share this clever trick, you add YMMV to indicate that it might not lead to the same result if someone has less developed negotiation skills.
+For instance, if you have successfully negotiated a lower price at a store using sophisticated methods and share this clever trick, you add YMMV to indicate that it might not lead to the same result if someone has less developed negotiation skills.

 When giving legally relevant advice but not being a lawyer, it is advisable to add IANAL ("I am not a lawyer") to ensure that it is understood as a recommendation from a layperson who does not interpret the intricacies of the law as reliably as a professional attorney.

 Do you want more?
-Then we recommend studying the website. urbandictionary.com , which explains thousands of these abbreviations in detail.
+Then we recommend you study the website urbandictionary.com, which explains thousands of these abbreviations in detail.